WAUIO/mattermost-mobile/README.md

 At the moment, we only support connecting to one server at a time.
 If you need to connect to multiple servers, please [upvote the feature request](https://mattermost.uservoice.com/forums/306457/suggestions/10975938) so we can track demand for it.

-As a work around, you can install both the released "Mattermost" app and sign up to be a [tester](#testing) for the "Mattermost Beta" app so you can connect to two servers at once.
+As a work around, you can install both the released "Mattermost" app and sign up to be a [tester](#testing) for the "WAU Chat" app so you can connect to two servers at once.

 ### Will there be second generation apps available for tablets?